abdelrahmangamall/ecommerce-with-springboot/README.md

 # 🛒 E-Commerce Backend with Spring Boot

 This project is a **Spring Boot-based E-Commerce backend** designed with clean architecture principles, advanced Spring features, and robust security.
-It demonstrates real-world backend development skills including **JWT authentication, role-based authorization, AOP, and reusable response handling**.
+It demonstrates real-world backend development skills, including **JWT authentication, role-based authorization, AOP, and reusable response handling**.

 ---